 There have been several previous posts on “crochet” like stitches and “tuck lace”, this is another variant.
 The needles need to be arranged as in the diagrams below.
 After the first preselection row, the carriage is set to tuck ??

 Every 5 rows, after the tuck loops are knit together (illustrated in repeats on far left), the formed stitch (single black square) is transferred in turn to the right and then to left; this works out happily so that transfers may always be made toward the knit carriage.

 The sole repeat (all that would be required on a mylar) is 4 stitches wide, 5 rows high.
-The number of needles used need to be planned so that there is a knit stitch on either end.
-This is accomplished by using a multiple of 4 + 1, so one side of the 0 mark has an even number of stitches, the other an odd (4+1=5).
+The number of needles used need to be planned so that there is a knit stitch on either end of the piece.
+This is accomplished by using a repeat multiple of 4 + 1, so one side of the 0 mark has an even number of stitches, the other an odd (4+1=5).
 Ayab software requires that the repeat is programmed across the width of the fabric, so the final design would be a variant of this, my sample was worked on 20 left, 17 right.
-Non selected needles form tuck loops, until they are knit together every 5th row
+Non selected needles form tuck loops until they are knit together every 5th row

 The swatch as it appears on the purl side (traditional “public side” for tuck stitch).
 The bottom 4 repeats show what the fabric looks like before one intervenes with the hand technique